diegofreemind/drone-delivery-service/README.md

 - sorts the drone squad based on higher weight capacity;
 - sorts the locations collection from lower to higher weight;
-- iterate over reduced locations collection for next drone;
+- iterate over unallocated locations subset for next drone available;

 `matchLocationsByDrone`